30JUN

 Use system international (SI) measurements throughout the manuscript.
 Use generic names of drugs, unless the trade name is directly relevant to the discussion.
 Acknowledge all illustrations and tables or long annotations taken from other publications and submit written permission to reprint from the original publishers.

 All submissions are initially evaluated by the editorial board.
 Papers that do not conform to the general format mentioned above will be returned to the authors for reformatting.
-Papers not accepted before refereed are returned within four weeks of acknowledgment of receipt.
-Encouraging papers are refereed by two referees in addition to a statistical referee if needed and if not accepted are returned within two weeks.
+Papers not accepted before refereeing are returned within four weeks of acknowledgment of receipt.
+Encouraging papers are refereed by two referees in addition to a statistical referee if needed, and if not accepted, are returned within two weeks.
 Papers accepted are sent back for revision on the basis of comments received.
-Authors should give such revision priority and reciprocate with the journal to take a final decision by sending back the revised version and one of them should annotate to show where changes have been made.
+Authors should give such revision priority and reciprocate with the journal to take a final decision by sending back the revised version, and one of them should annotate to show where changes have been made.
 Also, provide a covering letter indicating detailed responses to the reviewer’s comments.

-Authors are advised to keep raw data stored up to five years because at any time after the publication of a research paper you may be asked to submit these data to MJPPS.
-Cover letter statement for transfer of copyright ownership: “In consideration of the Libyan Association for Pharmacists taking action in reviewing and editing this submission, the author(s) undersigned hereby transfer(s) all copyright ownership to the Association in case this work is published by MJPPS.”
+Authors are advised to keep raw data stored for up to five years because, at any time after the publication of a research paper, you may be asked to submit these data to MJPPS.

-The signature of all authors in the copyright format is to be submitted with the manuscript.
+The signature of all authors who made a substantial contribution to the study, in the CONTRIBUTION FORM, is to be submitted with the manuscript.

 When a manuscript is submitted to the journal, it is assessed to see if it meets the criteria for submission.
 If it does, the editorial team will select potential peer reviewers within the field of research to peer-review the manuscript and make their recommendations.

 Peer review is an integral part of scientific publishing that confirms the validity of the manuscript.
 By undergoing peer review, manuscripts should become more robust, easier to read, and more useful.
-Before accepting to review a manuscript, reviewers should ensure that the manuscript is within their area of expertise and they can dedicate the appropriate time to conduct a critical review of the manuscript.
+Before accepting a review of a manuscript, reviewers should ensure that the manuscript is within their area of expertise and that they can dedicate the appropriate time to conduct a critical review of the manuscript.

 Confidentiality: Manuscripts are confidential materials given to a reviewer in trust for the sole purpose of critical evaluation.
 Reviewers should ensure that the review processes are confidential.
 Details of the manuscript and the review process should remain confidential during and after the review process.

 Review reports: In evaluating a manuscript, reviewers should focus on originality, contribution to the field, technical quality, clarity of presentation, and depth of research.
-The report should be accurate, objective, constructive and unambiguous.
-Comments should be backed by facts and constructive arguments with regard to the content of the manuscript.
-Reviewers should not rewrite the manuscript; however necessary corrections and suggestions for improvements should be made.
+The report should be accurate, objective, constructive, and unambiguous.
+Comments should be backed by facts and constructive arguments about the content of the manuscript.
+Reviewers should not rewrite the manuscript; however, necessary corrections and suggestions for improvements should be made.

-Timeliness: Reviewers should only accept manuscripts that they are confident that they can dedicate an appropriate time to reviewing.
+Timeliness: Reviewers should only accept manuscripts for which they are confident that they can dedicate an appropriate time to reviewing.
 Thus, reviewers should review and return manuscripts in a timely manner.

-Recommendations: Reviewers’ recommendations should be either accept with no corrections, requires minor corrections, major corrections, or reject.
+Recommendations: Reviewers’ recommendations should be either accepted with no corrections, require minor corrections, major corrections, or rejected.

 More Points to Note